Accident At Work Injury Claim Lawyers for Leeds

 Once we assess your claim fully, we can guide you what exactly we can claim on your behalf.

-You have three years in which you to make your workplace accident claim.
-If you wait longer, your claim may be time-barred and you might lose any entitlement to compensation.
+You have three years to make your workplace accident claim.
+If you wait longer, your claim may be time-barred, and you might lose any entitlement to compensation.

 The clock starts ticking from the date of your accident, or from when you first realise that an issue in the work place has caused your injury.
 A good example of this is if you have been exposed to asbestos — it can take years before asbestos related diseases, like mesothelioma, appear, and the time limit will start to run once you become aware of your illness.

 If you are taking forward a claim for a loved one who has passed away during the process of making a claim, the deadline is measured from their date of death, giving you time to continue the claim.

 Every claim for compensation for an accident at work is unique.
 Different claims will be settled more or less quickly than others, depending on their particular circumstances and also on how the employer that is being sued reacts.

 Contact Our Specialist Workplace Injury Lawyers for Leeds

-If you think you have a valid claim for a work related accident, contact Personal Injury Claims team covering Leeds and speak to one of our friendly specialist lawyers, who will give you the guidance and help you need to get started.
+If you think you have a valid claim for a work related accident, contact our Personal Injury Claims team covering Leeds and speak to one of our friendly specialist lawyers.
+They will give you the guidance and help you need to get started.